Loading...

 in VerneMQ the bridge is distributed with VerneMQ as a plugin and is not enabled by default.
 After configuring the bridge as described below, make sure to enable the plugin by setting:

-See Managing plugins for more information on working with plugins.
+See for more information on working with plugins.

 When the plugin is enabled a simple status interface is available: